oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 5. From the list of objects in the Oracle CX system, choose **Accounts**, using the filter at the top to help you, if needed:
 	  ![CX Endpoints](images/endpoints.png)

 6. Click **Create**.
 This creates a connection to the data object and adds it to your app.

 	A tab with information about the service is displayed:
 	  ![Service Definition](images/servicedef.png)
-		We'll keep all the default definitions here, so you can close this tab and return to the tab displaying the main-start page.
+		We'll keep all the default definitions here, so you can close this tab and return to the tab displaying the welcome page.
 ## Task 2: Add Data to Your Page

 1. In the Designer, click the **Data** tab on the left and expand the Services node until you can see the **accounts** service.
 (If you don't see any services, click the Refresh icon next to the Filter box at the top of the pane.)